jcaillon/valet/tests.d/1001-main-functions/results.approved.md

 "more2"
 )

+# fuzzy match the option --this
-→ main::parseFunctionArguments selfMock2 -this arg more1
+→ main::parseFunctionArguments selfMock2 --this arg more1
 local parsingErrors option1 thisIsOption2 flag3 withDefault help firstArg
 local -a more
 option1=""